JoergR75/-therock-7.13-pytorch-docker-cdna-rdna-automated-deployment-preview/README.md

 [![AMD CDNA MI300 Series](https://img.shields.io/badge/AMD-CDNA%20Instint(TM)%20Architecture-8B0000?logo=amd)](https://www.amd.com/en/technologies/cdna.html)

 ## 📌 Overview

-The script provisions a fully automated, non-interactive AMD GPU software development environment for AI and HPC software engineering on **Ubuntu 22.04**, **24.04** and **Ubuntu 26.04**, centered on **TheRock 7.13** and **PyTorch** Stable.
+This repository provides a fully automated, non-interactive deployment environment for AMD GPU software development targeting AI and HPC workloads on Ubuntu **22.04**, **24.04**, and **26.04**.
+The setup is centered on AMD **TheRock 7.13** Preview and the latest stable PyTorch release.

-At the platform layer, it installs the AMD GPU kernel driver (**amdgpu-dkms**) and the TheRock 7.13 preview runtime, including **HIP**, ensuring compatibility across **CDNA1**, **CDNA2**, **CDNA3** **CDNA4**, **RDNA3**, **RDNA4** GPUs and **Strix APUs**.
-The script configures user group permissions (video, render, sudo), and kernel headers required for compiling GPU-accelerated native extensions.
+At the platform layer, the script installs the AMD GPU kernel driver (`amdgpu-dkms`) together with the TheRock 7.13 Preview runtime, including HIP support.
+The environment is designed to support a broad range of AMD accelerators and graphics architectures, including CDNA1, CDNA2, CDNA3, CDNA4, RDNA3, RDNA4 GPUs, and Strix APUs.
+The deployment also configures the required system permissions (`video`, `render`, `sudo`) and installs kernel headers necessary for compiling GPU-accelerated native extensions.

-For the AI framework layer, the script installs **PyTorch 2.11 Stable** (**TheRock 7.13 wheels**) directly from the official PyTorch ROCm nightly repository, enabling access to the latest HIP backends, kernel fusion paths, and compiler features.
-It complements PyTorch with Transformers, Accelerate, Diffusers, Datasets, SentencePiece, and supporting Python build tooling, allowing immediate development, testing, and profiling of modern LLM, diffusion, and data-parallel workloads.
+For the AI framework layer, the script installs PyTorch 2.11 Stable using TheRock 7.13 wheels from the official PyTorch ROCm nightly repository.
+This enables access to the latest HIP runtime capabilities, compiler optimizations, and kernel fusion features.
+The environment is complemented with widely used AI and data-processing libraries, including Transformers, Accelerate, Diffusers, Datasets, and SentencePiece, together with the required Python build tooling for immediate development, testing, benchmarking, and profiling of modern LLM, diffusion, and distributed workloads.

-The developer toolchain is rounded out with C/C++ build and system utilities required for low-level GPU software engineering and extension development, including **cmake**, **libstdc++ dev headers**, **git** / **git-lfs**, **libmsgpack**, and **rocm-bandwidth-test** for validating PCIe and HBM bandwidth.
-Runtime observability and system inspection are supported via htop, ncdu, and ROCm diagnostics (rocminfo, rocm-smi, amd-smi).
+The developer toolchain further includes essential C/C++ build utilities and low-level GPU development packages such as `cmake`, `libstdc++` development headers, `git`, `git-lfs`, `libmsgpack`, and `rocm-bandwidth-test` for PCIe and HBM bandwidth validation.
+Runtime observability and diagnostics are supported through utilities including `htop`, `ncdu`, `rocminfo`, `rocm-smi`, and `amd-smi`.

-A validation script is generated to verify end-to-end GPU availability, confirming ROCm detection, PyTorch HIP enablement, GPU enumeration, and successful on-device tensor execution.
+To validate the installation, the deployment automatically generates a verification script that performs end-to-end GPU checks, including ROCm runtime detection, PyTorch HIP availability, GPU enumeration, and successful on-device tensor execution.

-The setup is fully **non-interactive** and optimized for both **desktop** and **server** deployments.
-In addition it checks whether ROCm or PyTorch (installed via pip) is already present on the system.
+The entire setup process is fully unattended and optimized for both workstation and server deployments.
+Before installation, the script detects existing ROCm or pip-installed PyTorch environments and removes conflicting packages — including ROCm-specific PyTorch builds — to ensure a clean, reproducible deployment state.
-If an existing ROCm installation is detected, it removes ROCm and related packages to ensure a clean environment.
-It also **detects** and **uninstalls** any PyTorch packages (including ROCm-specific builds) to prevent version conflicts before proceeding with a fresh installation.

 ---